Key elements of the Affordable Care Act:

-- After 2014, Medicaid in states (like Illinois) that opt to expand it, will cover very low-income people who have not been covered before, in particular, non-disabled adults without children.
+- Medicaid in states (like Illinois) that opted to expand it, now covers very low-income people who have not been covered before, in particular, non-disabled adults without children.

-- Insurance companies will no longer be able to drop people when they get sick.
+- Insurance companies are no longer able to drop people when they get sick.

-- Insurance companies will also be required to cover free preventive care.
+- Insurance companies are now required to provide free preventive services.

-- Your premiums will no longer be based on your gender or health condition.
+- Your premiums can no longer be based on your gender or health condition.

-- Small businesses will get tax credits to help secure coverage for their employees.
+- Small businesses can get tax credits to help secure coverage for their employees.

 - Individuals and small businesses have more choices and improved quality when shopping for insurance through a new competitive health care marketplace, Get Covered Illinois.